quaderno/quaderno-developers/source/includes/_quaderno_js.md

 - publishableKey: Your Quaderno publishable key.
 - productId: The ID of the product registered in Quaderno.

-## How to use Quaderno.js to calculate taxes
+## Calculating taxes from your frontend with Quaderno.js

 > In this example, we are going to handle updates on the relevant tax-related fields to force taxes calculations and show it in a `<span>`: